MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

    mixing back on during the residual evaluation, even though the last full mixing-info pass had deliberately pruned that patch.

-The 2026-05-17 correction closes this particular turn-on path by using the post-cleanup full-pass `mixing_type` to choose implicit zones during solver iterations.
-The tradeoff is the opposite failure mode: a zone that was minimum, overshoot, rotation, or no mixing in the last full pass cannot newly join the implicit component inside the same Newton solve.
-It can join on the next full `set_mixing_info` pass, which normally occurs at the start of a new step attempt or retry.
-This is a conservative outer-loop treatment of a discontinuous zone selection, not a fully implicit treatment of zone-selection changes.
-If runtime validation still shows boundary instability, the next more restrictive option is to store a full-pass local maximum for `Dmix_implicit` and cap the solver-iteration refresh.
-That needs a separate design decision because it may suppress legitimate Newton updates when a convective boundary is physically moving.
+The 2026-05-17 conservative gate closed this turn-on path by holding the solver-iteration implicit-zone set to the last full-pass `mixing_type`.
+The 2026-05-19 update reverses that part: it lets the promoted local implicit coefficient follow the current turbulence solve for convection, semiconvection, and thermohaline.
+That is the more consistent nonlinear coefficient treatment and makes PGSTAR/profile flags match the active promoted coefficient, but it does mean the promoted local on/off decision can change inside Newton without rerunning the full nonlocal cleanup.
+If runtime validation shows boundary instability, the likely next design is a separate forced-exclusion mask or restricted solver-iteration cleanup pass, not a return to stale display flags.

 Could solver iterations rerun the start-of-step mixing checks?
 In principle yes, but the full `set_mixing_info` pass is not just a local cleanup of current MLT/TDC.
 It also rebuilds convective and mixing boundaries, may apply predictive mixing, overshoot, minimum mixing, rotation, zeroing regions, and user hooks, and then refreshes the explicit/implicit component split.
-Calling that full pass inside every Newton iteration would remove the one-step lag in the set of zones allowed into `Dmix_implicit`, but it would also let discontinuous start/stop decisions change during the Newton solve without a Jacobian for those decisions.
+Calling that full pass inside every Newton iteration would also make those nonlocal start/stop decisions current, but it would let discontinuous cleanup and boundary decisions change during the Newton solve without a Jacobian for those decisions.
 A safer future design would be a restricted solver-iteration check pass that mirrors only the local no-mixing/minimum/zero edits needed to keep `Dmix_implicit` consistent, while leaving nonlocal boundary construction and post-processing for the full `set_mixing_info` pass.

-2026-05-17 correction to the design direction: using the last full-pass `mixing_type` as the solver-iteration gate is too conservative because it can lag both ways.
+2026-05-19 correction to the design direction: using the last full-pass `mixing_type` as the solver-iteration gate is too conservative because it can lag both ways.
 If a full pass pruned a zone to `no_mixing`, current MLT/TDC cannot turn the implicit coefficient on during Newton; if a full pass allowed